-Welcoming the presidents delegation were Profs Wim de Villiers, SU Rector and Vice-Chancellor; Kanshukan Rajaratnam, head of the School for Data Science and Computational Thinking; Elmi Muller, dean of SUs Faculty of Medicine and Health Sciences, and De Oliveira.
+Welcoming the president delegation were Profs Wim de Villiers, SU Rector and Vice-Chancellor; Kanshukan Rajaratnam, head of the School for Data Science and Computational Thinking; Elmi Muller, dean of SU Faculty of Medicine and Health Sciences, and Prof. Tulio de Oliveira.

 The BMRI, where CERI is located, is a large infrastructural investment of more than a billion rand by SU and the Department of Science and Innovation (DSI).
 It is on a par with the most advanced biomedical research facilities in the world and plans to host dozens of world-class research groups in South Africa.